learn-co-students/sinatra-sessions-onl01-seng-ft-021020/README.md

 - Clone this repository down to your local directory.
 - Type in `bundle install` in your terminal
 - Follow along in the `README`
-- As you go through each exercise, type in `rspec` to ensure that your tests pass
+- As you go through each exercise, type in `learn` to ensure that your tests pass

 ### Introduction to Sessions